rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/python-sdk/sample-walkthroughs/basic-pubsub.md

 ### Creating the **io-tutorial** build

 To create the build, follow below steps.
-Skip the following steps if you have already created an *io_tutorial* build earlier.
+Skip the following steps if you have already created an *io-tutorials* build earlier.

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**